-The unique design of the Texas Tech University Health Sciences Center School of Nutsing allows the student to begin nursing courses UPON ENTRY to the FOUR-YEAR PROGRAM, as illustrated.

-Unlike the more typical BSN programs, also illustrated, Texas Tech has NO PREREQUISITE non-nursing courses.
-A student with NO NURSING BACKGROUND should expect to be enrolled for at least four years after he / she begins the program.
+The unique design of the Texas Tech University Health Sciences Center School of Nursing allows the student to begin nursing courses UPON ENTRY to the FOUR-YEAR PROGRAM, as illustrated.
+Unlike the more typical BSN programs, also illustrated.
+Texas Tech bas NO PREREQ-UISITE non-nursing courses.
+A student with NO NURSING BACKGROUND should expect to be enrolled for at least four years after be / she begins the program.
 Licensed Vocational Nurses and Registered Nurses attending full-time should expect to be enrolled for at least three and two years respectively.

-^{1 &}quot;Statement of Philosophy."
-Texas Tech University Health Sciences Center School of Nursing, 1987.
+^{1 &}quot;Statement of Philosophy", Texas Tech University Health Sciences Center School of Nursing, 1987.

-2 "The philosophical theory, based on the presupposition of emergent evaluation, that entirely new things of wholes are produced by a creative form within the universe.
+^{2 &}quot;The philosophical theory, based on the presumption of emergent evaluation, that entirely new things or wholes are produced by a creative form within the universe.
 They are consequently more than mere rearrangements of particles that already exist.
-In other words, an entity is greater in its wholeness than the sum of its parts, and a new plateau of existence is reached when this new wholeness is obtained."
+In other words, an entity is greater in its wholeness than in the sum of its parts, and a new plateau of existence is reached when this new wholeness is obtained."
 Inner Balance: The Power of Holistic Healing, Elliott M. Goldwag, ed.
 (Englewood Cliffs, N.J.; Prentice-Hall, Inc.) 1979, p.
 4-5.